travis-ci/docs-travis-ci-com/source/content/docs/user/languages/php.md

 kind: content
 ---

-Travis VMs used by Ruby workers provide PHP 5.3, 5.4.0RC1 and phpunit.
+PHP workers on travis-ci.org provide PHP 5.3, 5.4.0RC1 and phpunit.
 A minimalistic .travis.yml file would looks like this:

     language: php
     php: